-Once the 10 highest ranking proposed BMPs were determined, a more comprehensive rating methodology was utilized to establish a final ranking of the top 10 BMPs.
-The ranking is designed to account for the highest priorities that should be pursued for concept and final design implementation described in Table 21 below.
-The Ranking accounts for twenty factors, including both qualitative and quantitative metrics.
+A more comprehensive rating methodology was utilized to establish a final ranking of the 10 BMPs.
+The ranking is designed to account for the highest priorities that should be pursued for concept and final design implementation described in Table 18 below.
+The ranking accounts for twenty factors, including both qualitative and quantitative metrics.

 There are 15 quantitative factors.
 Quantitative factors were scored on a range of one to five using Jenks Natural Breaks Classification, a classification method designed to find natural groupings in the data to group similar values together.
 Classes in Jenks Natural Breaks Classification are divided where there are relatively large differences in the data values.
-Only values of the top 10 BMPs within the watershed were factored into the classification.
-Scores associated with pollutant load reductions and hydrologic properties were based on the water quality modeling and hydrologic/hydraulic modeling described in the following section.
+Only values of the 10 BMPs within the watershed were factored into the Jenks Natural Breaks Classification Scheme.